A highly efficient solar powered supercapacitor charger with two regulated outputsDesigned by Jasper Sikken in Netherlands

 What is the expected supercapacitor charge current?

-I have measured charge current using three different solar panels in indoor light (500 lux), outdoors in the shadow, and in full sun (~500W/m^2).
+I have measured charge current using three different solar panels in indoor light (500 lux), outdoors in the shadow, and in full sun (~500W/m^2 which is not very powerful for full sunlight).

 |Solar panel||indoor 500 lux||outdoor shadow||outdoor full sun 500W/m^2|